Course numbering system

 - The student is responsible for having the appropriate prerequisites prior to enrollment in a course.
 If any academic department determines that a student does not have the appropriate prerequisites for a course, registration for the course may be cancelled either prior to or after classes begin.
 Any questions concerning the prerequisite should be directed to the academic department offering the course.

 Credit hours represent a unit of academic credit measured in semester hours.
-Some courses may be offered with a range of credit hours (i.e., 1-3).
+Some courses may be offered for a range of credit hours (i.e., 1-3).
 Read more about credit and contact hours.

 Lecure and lab contact hours

-- Some courses include clinical contact hours which represent the number of hours per week the course will meet in clinical experiences outside the classroom and may not be listed in the lab hours area and/or in the course description.
+- Some courses include "clinical" contact hours which represent the number of hours per week the course will meet in clinical experiences outside the classroom and may not be listed in the lab hours area and/or in the course description.
 Some typical clinical courses are Nursing and Physical Therapy.
-Normally clinical hours will require 3 or more hours per hour of credit.

-- Courses with no contact hours indicate class time is spent outside the normal classroom environment (i..e. internships, service learning, supervised teaching, thesis, etc.)
+- Courses with no standard lecture or laboratory contact hours indicate class time is spent outside the normal classroom environment (i.e., field study, internships, practicums, research, service learning, supervised teaching, thesis, etc.)

 Parallel courses are those courses that have both an undergraduate and graduate version.
 Students enrolled in either course meet in the same room at the same time with the same instructor.
 The graduate level version of the course must require coursework appropriate for graduate credit.
 Parallel courses are identified in the semester class schedule as "cross-listed" courses.